fpodhorsky/oscars_overview_app/README.md

 ## Run the application

+1. Clone the repository to your computer

-1. Navigate to app directory
+2. Navigate to root and then to app directory

    ```sh
    cd app
    ```

-2. Install composer
+3. Install composer

    ```sh
    composer install
    ```

-3. Start the application
+4. Start the application

    ```sh
    docker-compose up -d